 Lumbini garden changed into a pilgrimage site soon after the Mahaparinirvana of the Lord Buddha.
 A monastic site evolved around the sacred spot of the Buddha’s birth.
 The birth-spot being the most important point in the whole of the holy land of Lumbini drew the attention of generous devotees who erected structures to pay homage to the great master.
 These constructions were of religious nature along with the religious complex and a civic settlement emerged to meet the growing need of the religious community visiting or living in the holy complex.

 THE MAYADEVI TEMPLE

 The MayaDeviTemple shrine is the heart of all monuments at this holy site.
 The complex also bears the testimony of several layers of construction over the centuries.
 The main object of worship here is the Nativity Sculpture.
-The restored MayaDeviTemple was reopened on May 16, 2003 on 2547th birth anniversary of the Buddha.
-The government of Nepal, and LDT jointly restored the temple.
-The ground floor consists of the remains of the foundations of the early MayaDeviTemple that dates back to 3rd century BC.
-The sanctum sanctorum is the birth spot of the lord Buddha in the temple.
+The restored MayaDeviTemple was reopened on May 16, 2003, on the 2547th birth anniversary of the Buddha.
+The government of Nepal and LDT jointly restored the temple.
+The ground floor consists of the remains of the foundations of the early MayaDeviTemple that dates back to the 3rd century BC.
+The sanctum sanctorum is the birth spot of the Lord Buddha in the temple.

 THE MARKER STONE

 This stone conglomerate located deeply buried in the sanctum sanctorum pinpoints the exact birth spot of the Buddha, which was discovered after a meticulous excavation of the old MayaDeviTemple in 1996.
 The Marker Stone was found in the same distance and direction as mentioned by Hiuen Tsang, the Chinese traveler in his travel account.
 The size of the marker stone is 70cmx40cmx10cm.

 THE NATIVITY SCULPTURE